cayaahmet/Ahmet_Caya_Programming_CourseWork/Learning_Journal.md

 <br/><br/>
 05/12/2023
 <br/><br/>
-Expanding the game's functionality, I successfully added essential screens like the Main Menu, Options, Character Selection, and Game Over screens.
+Expanding the game's functionality, I successfully learned how to add essential screens like the Main Menu, Options, Character Selection, and Game Over screens.
 This made the game more user-friendly and easier to navigate, ensuring players can enjoy the game without any hassle.
 <br/><br/>
 12/12/2023
 <br/><br/>